 The advance refunding of the 2012B and 2013A bonds resulted in the recognition of an accounting loss of approximately \$116,000 for the year ended December 31, 2021.
-This loss refunding is shown as a deferred outflow of resources on the accompanying balance sheets and is being amortized using the straight line method over the respective remaining lives of the old debt issuance.
-Amortization expense for the year ended December 31, 2021, was approximately \$5,000.
+This loss refunding is shown as a deferred outflow of resources on the accompanying balance sheets and is being amortized using the straight-line method over the respective remaining lives of the old debt issuance.
+Amortization expense for the years ended December 31, 2022 and 2021, was approximately \$19,000 and \$5,000, respectively.
 KPP reduced its aggregate debt service payments over the next eight years by approximately \$177,000 and obtained an economic gain (difference between the present value of the debt service payments on the old and new debt of approximately \$175,000).

 During 2021, KPP issued \$5,655,000 of Series 2021C bonds through a public offering with an average interest rate of 1.03% to advance refund \$4,615,000 of outstanding Series 2012A bonds and \$645,000 of outstanding Series 2012C bonds with an average interest rate of 4.92%.
 The net proceeds of \$5,736,071 (after payment of \$122,817 in underwriting fees and other issuance costs) were placed in an escrow with a trustee agent to provide future debt service payments on the Series 2012A and Series 2012C bonds.
 As a result, a portion of the Series 2012A and Series 2012C bonds are considered defeased and the liability for those bonds has been removed from the financial statements of KPP.
-Accordingly, a portion of the Series 2012A bonds aggregating \$4,615,000 at December 31, 2021, remains outstanding but is excluded from KPP's balance sheets.
+Accordingly, a portion of the Series 2012A bonds, aggregating \$4,615,000 at December 31, 2021, remains outstanding but is excluded from KPP's balance sheets.

 The advance refunding of the 2012A and 2012C bonds resulted in the recognition of an accounting loss of approximately \$343,000 for the year ended December 31, 2021.
-This loss refunding is shown as a deferred outflow of resources on the accompanying balance sheets and is being amortized using the straight line method over the respective remaining lives of the old debt issuance.
-Amortization expense for the year ended December 31, 2021, was approximately \$9,000.
+This loss refunding is shown as a deferred outflow of resources on the accompanying balance sheets and is being amortized using the straight-line method over the respective remaining lives of the old debt issuance.
+Amortization expense for the years ended December 31, 2022 and 2021 was approximately \$37,000 and \$9,000, respectively.
 KPP reduced its aggregate debt service payments over the next eight years by approximately \$281,000 and obtained an economic gain (difference between the present value of the debt service payments on the old and new debt of approximately \$278,000).